American University repeatedly told a top WAMU manager not to fire a suspected sexual harasser

 Yore has repeatedly declined to offer comment, saying last month in an email that the university’s lawyers “have made it clear” that he is prohibited from doing so.
 WAMU and Di Caro signed a separation agreement upon his departure that prohibits both parties from discussing his work history. (“I recognize and regret that this means aspects of this story will remain unchallenged and incomplete,” Yore told DCist before his resignation.)

-McDaniel, who left WAMU in June, noted that WAMU did not have its own human-resources or legal department and had to rely on American’s, which kept station management from being able “to issue the penalty we saw as most appropriate.”
-While noting she couldn’t speak to the specifics of Di Caro’s case, she said in an email to The Post: “I am incredibly frustrated to be left to defend decisions I actively fought against, and in which I did not have decision-making authority.”
+McDaniel, who left WAMU in June, noted that WAMU did not have its own human resources or legal departments and had to rely on American’s, which kept station management from being able “to issue the penalty we saw as most appropriate.”
+While noting she couldn’t speak to the specifics of Di Caro’s case, she said in an email to The Washington Post: “I am incredibly frustrated to be left to defend decisions I actively fought against, and in which I did not have decision-making authority.”

-McDaniel’s account is corroborated by Steve Swenson, a public radio-station executive who employed Di Caro in New York 15 years ago.
+McDaniel’s account is corroborated by Steve Swenson, a public-radio-station executive who employed Di Caro in New York 15 years ago.
 He spoke to Yore about Di Caro in late 2017, and Yore “expressed to me that people in HR had told him they didn’t have enough to do anything” about Di Caro, said Swenson, who is now with a station in Nashville.
 “It was clear to me that J.J. was frustrated and was unable to get [Di Caro] to leave.”

-The three complaints against Di Caro were filed between 2014, shortly after Yore’s arrival at the station, and 2016, according to multiple insiders who detailed them for The Washington Post.
+The three complaints against Di Caro were filed between 2014, shortly after Yore’s arrival at the station, and 2016, according to multiple insiders who detailed them for The Post.
 The first, from a staffer for the Washington Metropolitan Area Transit Authority who said he made several inappropriate comments to her, resulted in a “Level III” warning from the university — essentially putting him on notice that he could be fired after another infraction — and a requirement he take an online sexual-harassment education course.
 A second, in January 2016, from a female reporter for a local newspaper who declined to participate in a follow-up investigation, was resolved when Deadre Johnson, the university’s senior employee relations director, gave Di Caro an informal warning.
 So when another female journalist complained about Di Caro in May 2016, WAMU managers were stunned when university officials issued another “Level III” warning, again sparing him from termination.

 Some weeks later, McDaniel privately expressed her frustrations to Alicia Montgomery, who joined WAMU as news director in the fall of 2016.
 “It was absolutely clear Andi wasn’t happy,” Montgomery told The Post.
-“The spirit of the conversation was, ‘How are we going to handle this?’”
-She said that McDaniel indicated to her that if Di Caro misbehaved in the newsroom, they should take the opportunity to again seek his dismissal.
+“The spirit of the conversation was, ‘How are we going to handle this?’ ” She said that McDaniel indicated to her that if Di Caro misbehaved in the newsroom, they should take the opportunity to again seek his dismissal.

 Montgomery, who left the station in 2017, argues that management had that opportunity several weeks later, when Di Caro berated a woman in the newsroom.
 But she says that when she reminded Yore of the Level III warning hanging over Di Caro’s head, Yore was concerned other staffers would wrongly perceive that the reporter was being fired just for yelling at a colleague.
 After that, Montgomery says, she moved from her office to a desk in the middle of the newsroom, primarily to keep an eye on Di Caro.

 Di Caro responded to a request for comment by stating that “American University always treated me fairly, abiding by due process” and that “I deeply regret having made people feel uncomfortable in a professional setting.”
-He added: “How much longer must we relitigate things that were resolved years ago?”
+He added: “How much longer must we re-litigate things that were resolved years ago?”

 Di Caro’s profile and responsibilities grew during his time at WAMU.
 He began as a part-time employee in 2012, but was made full-time in 2015, as the station pushed to limit its reliance on a part-time workforce.
 In April 2016, he was promoted to “senior” reporter and given a raise, reflecting both his work and a newsroom-wide effort to upgrade salaries.
 A month later, the station named him the host of a podcast about local transportation matters.